Thandriss/ColorIt/README.md

 **!TIP: You can rotate the model with button up, down, left and right.
 Files for checking you can get from the files folder in my repository**

 **!TIP:In networks in my github you can see a lot of commits directly in main branch, it is because I had some problems with deployment**

+## Tech Stack
+* React
+* Three.js
+* Node.js
+* JavaScript

+If you want to clone and edite the code, be sure that Node.js and npm is installed on your PC.

+## Run the project

+1. Clone the repository
+2. Set up its dependencies by running the package.json file with the command

+   'npm install'
+3. Run the application with command

+   'npm start'